Thinking in Public

 It definitely kicked in for me the second I embraced the “thinking in public” concept.
 We tell ourselves we’re not experts, not original enough, not sure enough.
 So we stay quiet.

-But here’s the truth: sharing your thinking doesn’t require certainty.
-It doesn’t even require answers: you can (should?) start with questions worth asking.
+But here is is the truth: sharing your thinking doesn’t require certainty.
+It does not even require answers: you can simply start with questions worth asking.

 Years ago, consulting giant Ernst & Young launched an ad campaign called Better Questions.